fertapric/pong-wars/README.md

 npx serve
 ```

-Open up the link and you're ready to start.
+Open up the link and you're ready to start.X

 ## Credits